Houston Spousal Support Lawyer

 - The marriage lasted at least 10 years and the requesting spouse can’t earn a sufficient income but has made an effort to earn income or develop skills to become self-sufficient.

 - There was a history of violence against the asking spouse or the couple’s children.
-The violence occurred within two years of the divorce and the abuser-spouse was convicted or awarded deferred adjudication for family violence.
+The violence occurred within two years of the divorce, and the abuser-spouse was convicted or awarded deferred adjudication for family violence.

 - The spouse requesting support is disabled due to a physical or mental disability that makes them unable to earn a sufficient income.

 - The request for support is based on the care required for a disabled child, taking into account that the child was of the marriage and requires substantial care that prevents the requesting spouse from earning sufficient income.
-The child can any age – even an adult.
+The child can be any age – even an adult.

 Hear What Our Clients Are Saying